yandakiY/TailwindCss-landing-pagee/README.md

-# Landing Page with TailwindCSS
+# Landing Page

+## These landing pages are made with TAILWIND CSS